Our Lady of Łukawiec: In Tartaków

-The painting was painted on a canvas stuck to the board at the beginning of the 17th century by an Italian painter and placed at the Potocki castle in the town of Tartaków.
+The image of the Immaculate Conception was painted on a canvas stuck to the board at the beginning of the 17th century by an unknown Italian painter and placed at the Potocki castle in the town of Tartaków.
 "It imagines Blessed Virgin Mary with hands folded to pray, standing on the moon, under which the rolled-up snake bites the apple.
 Above her, God the Father spreads his hands".
 After the great fire of the castle, the painting found its way to chaplain Stanisław Potocki and the local parish priest Mikołaj Kucharski in 1727.
-After his death, the image of the Blessed Virgin, was in 1764 placed in the local Catholic church above the baptismal font and almost from the very beginning he began to be famous for favors, which meant that he was moved the following year to the high altar.
+After his death, the image of the Virgin Mary was in 1764 placed in the local St. Michael the Archangel's church above the baptismal font.
+The following year, the painting was moved to the main altar.
 In 1765 from 9 to 24 March, the painting, as it was described, "cried".
-From the eyes of Our Lady, bloody tears squeezed out, which fell or dried in the image.
-In those days, a clear glow was visible over the church, so that it was thought that a fire would break out.
-Many people have also seen that the picture was colored.
+From the eyes of Virgin Mary bloody tears squeezed out, which fell or dried in the image.
+According to witnesses, a glow was visible above the church during those days, leading people to believe that a fire had broken out in the church, and the painting itself was said to be shimmering with colors.
 In 1777, the painting was considered miraculous, and two years later placed in a specially prepared, on the initiative of priest Kostkiewicz, a new huge main altar.
-In a special book there are 407 cases of miracles made through the image, and a number of over 300 gifts for the grace received (so-called votives).
+A specially prepared book recorded 407 cases of miracles that were said to have been performed through the intercession of Our Lady of Tartaków.
+In addition, over 300 votive offerings were collected for graces received.
+Countess Anna Potocka funded a silver and gold dress, a crown of stars, and a crescent moon to adorn the image.